Alice Yard celebrates it 4th anniversary with a collection of events.

 Christopher Cozier is an artist and writer living and working in Trinidad.
 He has participated in a number of exhibitions focused upon contemporary art in the Caribbean and internationally.
 Since 1989 he has published a range of essays on related issues in a number of catalogues and journals.

-Small Axe, A Caribbean Journal of Criticism, published and distributed by Duke University Press.
+He is on the editorial collective of Small Axe, A Caribbean Journal of Criticism, published and distributed by Duke University Press.
 He is the editor of sxspace a blog platform about the visual on the small axe website.
 The artist has been an editorial adviser to BOMB magazine for their Americas issues (Winter, 2003, 2004 & 2005).
 The artist is a Senior Research Fellow at the Academy of The University of Trinidad & Tobago (UTT) and was Artist-in-Residence at Dartmouth College during the Fall of 2007 .

 He co-curatored the exhibition Paramaribo Span , Suriname 2010 , recently showed his work Tropical Night in AFRO MODERN at the Tate, Liverpool, 2010, Sound System II at the recently concluded Rockstone and Bootheel: Rockstone and Bootheel: Contemporary West Indian Art in Hartford , Conneticut and is the 2010 Trinidad and Tobago Film Festival commissioned artist.
 His work “NOW SHOWING” is the 2010 festival image.